Enabling IPv6 on AWS EC2: Setup and Troubleshooting

 5.2 Network ACLs

-- Inbound & outbound rules: allow all IPv6 (
+- Inbound and outbound rules: allow all IPv6 (

 6. Troubleshooting IPv6 Issues